More about: 10 secret spots of New York

 From end to end, the High Line Park path is lined with skyscrapers, designer buildings and interesting sculptures.
 But in addition to the urban art you'll see along the High Line Park, I suggest you pause along the way to exit at the 23rd Street entrance and take a stroll around the area to see some of the graffiti by Brazilian artist Eduardo Kobra.
 Three of the most striking and that have become true icons of the neighborhood are:

-• We love NY²: with Einstein as the main character who expresses his love for New York squared.
+- We love NY²: with Einstein as the main character, who expresses his love for New York squared.

-• Tolerance: paying tribute to Gandhi and Mother Teresa of Calcutta.
+- Tolerance: paying tribute to Gandhi and Mother Teresa of Calcutta.

 5. See the best Hispanic art north of Harlem

 New York is one of the most important cultural centers in the world.
-The museum offer is vast (the MoMA, the MET, the Guggenheim Museum...) but not many travelers know that in New York's Upper Manhattan, west of Broadway, is located the Hispanic Society of America, an elegant Beaux Arts style building that houses the most important collection of Hispanic art in the world outside Spain.
+The museum offer is vast (MoMA, the MET, the Guggenheim Museum...) but not many travelers know that in New York's Upper Manhattan, west of Broadway, is located the Hispanic Society of America, an elegant Beaux Arts style building that houses the most important collection of Hispanic art in the world outside Spain.
 Amazing, isn't it?

 Why go to this museum?

-6. Visit secret waterfalls among skyscrapers
+6. Visit secret waterfalls between skyscrapers

 Especially if we are talking about gardens in a city as bustling as this one where the incessant traffic on the streets and people in a hurry are a constant.
 It is wonderful to find small oases where you can take a break surrounded by water and vegetation.
 Such is the case of Greenacre Park and Paley Park, both in Midtown Manhattan.